Laptop Mag Verdict

 There’s also a slew of third-party gear, including the $100 over-ear Logitech G PRO Gaming Headset, Logitech G333 VR In-Ear Headphones ($50) and the VR Cover Facial Interface & Foam Replacement Set ($29).

 At last year’s Oculus Connect, Facebook CEO, Mark Zuckerberg, envisioned a world where every household has a VR headset.
-The Oculus Quest 2 puts us leaps and bounds closer to that reality.
+The Meta Quest 2 puts us leaps and bounds closer to that reality.
 This latest headset answers one of my major beefs with VR: affordability.
 It starts at only $299, which is what the PSVR started.
 But with the latter, you still have to purchase the console, which you’re then tethered to.
 Oh and then there’s the matter of the PS camera.

 The Quest 2 is a standalone headset with a powerful processor, generous RAM and a high-resolution display with plenty of games.
 And the headset offers a surprising amount of customization from the head straps to the actual configuration.
 Hell, you can use your hands instead of the controllers depending on the app.
-There are still some things Oculus needs to work on like the battery life and room-scale requirements.
-But for the money, the Oculus Quest 2 is the ambassador VR’s been waiting for.
+There are still some things Meta needs to work on like the battery life and room-scale requirements.
+But for the money, the Meta Quest 2 is the ambassador VR’s been waiting for.